InstallingEverything/WindowsNT4Updates-Fixes/Updates.md

 - Q304158i - The Hyperterminal contains an unmonitored buffer allowing code to be executed.
 - Q312895i - An unmonitored buffer can allow code execution.
 - Q314147i - An unmonitored buffer in SNMP services can allow the execution of malicious code and a denial of service to the device.
-(Only affects the NT4 SP6a).
+(Only affects NT4 SP6a).
 - Q318138i - Concerns an unmonitored buffer problem in the RRAS function.
 - Q318203
 - Q320206i - In debugging mode, a program can take more privileges than it has.